 Sometimes it is difficult to know when awakening sexual behaviours fall outside what is normal for a young person.
 The young person's age, physical and emotional development and intellectual maturity are all factors to consider.
-Our guide helps explain the difference between healthy and unhealthy sexual behaviour in children and young people.
+Our guide (PDF) helps explain the difference between healthy and unhealthy sexual behaviour in children and young people.

 If you are a young person